axelerant/engg-handbook/content/docs/how-we-work/baseline/logging-details.md

 ## Best Practices

-### Ensure Comprehensive Logging

-1. **User Interactions:**
+We apply these best practices to ensure effective logging, monitoring, and incident management in our Drupal applications:

-   - Use Drupal's built-in logging functions such as `watchdog` to log significant user actions and interactions.
+- Log significant user actions and interactions using Drupal's built-in functions and custom modules.
-   - Implement custom logging in custom modules using the `\Drupal::logger('custom_module')->info($message);` syntax to capture specific user events.

-2. **Database Queries:**
-   - Enable query logging in Drupal by configuring the database logging settings in `settings.php`.
-   - Use the Database Logging module (`dblog`) to log and review database queries within the Drupal admin interface.
+- Enable and review database query logging using `settings.php` and the Database Logging module (`dblog`).
-   - Implement custom logging for complex or critical database operations using hooks and custom logging functions.

-3. **API Calls:**
-   - Log all outgoing and incoming API requests and responses.
-Use the Guzzle middleware to log API requests made through Guzzle HTTP client.
-   - Implement logging in custom API integrations by capturing request and response data and logging it using `\Drupal::logger`.

-4. **Third-Party Integrations:**
-   - Ensure that all third-party services and integrations have appropriate logging in place.
-This can include logging successful and failed requests, responses, and any relevant data exchanges.
+- Log all API requests, responses, and third-party service interactions using `Guzzle` middleware and capturing successful and failed requests.
-   - Utilize existing logging features provided by third-party modules and extend them as needed to capture additional details.

-5. **Error Levels:**
-   - Sentry is an issue detection and reporting tool and does not need `debug` and `info` log messages.
-While you should log all messages to logging systems like `syslog` or external ones such as New Relic, only errors are relevant to Sentry.
-   - Set the logging threshold to `Error` or `Critical` to filter and prioritize issues effectively.
+- Set the logging threshold to Error or Critical to filter and prioritize issues effectively and avoid logging debug and info logs to Sentry.
-   - Explicitly configure your logging settings to exclude debug and info logs by adjusting the `severity level` in your Raven module settings or custom logging configuration.

-6. **Monitoring and Review:**
-   - Regularly review and monitor logs using the Drupal logging interface or integrate with external monitoring tools like Sentry to ensure comprehensive coverage.
-   - Set up automated log review and alerting processes to quickly identify and address any logging gaps or issues.

-### Regularly Review Logs

-1. **Log Review Sessions:**
-   - Schedule regular log review sessions to periodically review logs and identify recurring issues as part of your development and maintenance processes.
+- Schedule regular log review sessions to identify and address recurring issues.

-2. **Log Retention Policies:**

-   - Implement log retention policies to manage log storage efficiently.
-Ensure that logs are archived and accessible for future reference.
-   - Define log retention periods and configure log rotation to prevent excessive log storage and maintain performance.
+- Implement log retention policies and configure log rotation for efficient log storage and performance.

-### Optimize Alert Rules

-1. **Alert Configuration:**
-   - Fine-tune alert rules to minimize noise and focus on critical issues by setting appropriate thresholds and conditions for alerts.
+- Fine-tune alert rules to minimize noise and focus on critical issues.

-2. **Alert Tuning:**
 - Continuously monitor and adjust alert rules based on feedback and changing application behavior.
-Engage with the team to refine alert settings.

-### Automate Ticket Creation

-1. **Integration:**
-   - Automate the ticket creation process to streamline incident management.
-Use Sentry’s integration capabilities to automatically create tickets for high-priority issues.
+- Use Sentry’s integration capabilities to automatically create tickets for high-priority issues.

-2. **Automation Tools:**
-   - Explore automation tools and scripts that can help manage alerts and tickets more efficiently.
-This can include auto-assigning tickets, updating statuses, and notifying relevant stakeholders.
+- Explore automation tools to manage alerts and tickets, including auto-assigning and status updates.

-### Collaborate and Communicate

-1. **Collaboration Features:**
-   - Foster collaboration between development, operations, and support teams.
-Use Sentry’s collaboration features, such as comments and mentions, to communicate within the context of an alert.
+- Foster collaboration between development, operations, and support teams using Sentry’s collaboration features.

-2. **Incident Response Plans:**
-   - Develop and maintain incident response plans.
-Conduct regular drills and reviews to ensure the team is prepared to handle incidents effectively.
+- Develop and maintain incident response plans, conducting regular drills and reviews.